Posts

 Image

-Introduction I grew up barefoot and suntanned on a farm in rural Acton, Maine.
+Note to the Reader I grew up barefoot and suntanned on a farm in rural Acton, Maine.
 Now, basking in the sunshine of San Juan Bautista, California, 3,000 miles from those roots and 75 years beyond my time in New England, I find no singular thread defining my life.
 No grand design guided my path—only the constant pull of urgent voices asking, Can you come help us?
 And so, I went.
 I packed my bags, boarded planes, crossed borders, and stepped into roles I had never planned but never hesitated to fill.
 Unlike those who chase opportunity, I responded to it.
 I taught teachers in Brazil, rescued a dying child in Siberia, brokered school exchanges between Minsk (Belarus) and Portland (Oregon, USA), trained astronauts and cosmonauts in Houston (USA) and in Star City (Russia).
 I set up university translation programs in Moldova, guided Turkmen diplomats, advised Uzbekistan’s Ministry of Social Justice.
-Each place offered a distinct challenge, and I shaped myself around its needs, learning as...
+Each place offered a distinct challenge, and I shaped myself around its needs, learn...